debsmita1/backstage-workshop/README.md

   - Enter `This is a react application` in the Description field
   - Enter your name in the `owner` field
   - Enter `react-app` in the `Repository` field
-  - Add the following catalog entity URL in the `app-config.yaml` under `catalog.locations`
+  - Once the scaffolder repository is created go to the catalog-info.yaml file in your repository, and add the following catalog entity URL in the `app-config.yaml` under `catalog.locations`

     ```
     catalog: